 Grow Asia invited startup founders and corporate leaders on a

-three-day immersion in a rural location to meet with farmers and learn the fundamentals of HCD to benefit value chains.
+three-day immersion in a rural location in Indonesia to meet with farmers and learn how adopting a HCD approach benefits value chains.
 The training provided participants with a toolkit to map smallholder challenges and build digital solutions that address actual needs in value chains.